 The American is generally the larger of the two species.
 It weighs 1.5 to 3.5 pounds and reaches 18 to 28 inches long (with half of that just being the tail).
 The European, on the other hand, weighs 1 to 1.6 pounds and measures 12 to 15 inches long.
 Both species are significantly smaller than the otter but about the same size as a ferret.
 Females tend to be smaller than males on average.

 The mink is what’s known as a crepuscular species.
 It is highly active during the dawn and dusk hours as it searches of prey.
 It also tends to spend the rest of the night awake in some capacity.
-Except for the relationship between the mother and her kits, the mink has no social organization to speak of.
+Except for the relationship between the mother and her kits, the mink is an animal with no social organization to speak of.
 Instead, it lives and hunts almost entirely on its own and only tolerates the presence of other minks in the breeding season.

 The mink is very aggressive toward other members of the species who trespass on its territory.
 Males are especially vicious toward other males who have nothing to offer them except for additional competition.
 Males are usually much more tolerant toward females.
 In fact, male and female territories sometimes overlap with each other.

 The mink’s sense of vision and hearing are both highly developed, but the main means of communication is scent.
 The enlarged anal gland produces a rather pungent smell to mark territory as a warning against potential interlopers.
 Minks rarely make sounds except to express their agitation or displeasure.

 The mink is split geographically between North America and Europe.
 The American mink has an extensive range across almost all of Canada and the United States except for the extreme Arctic regions and the hot Southwest.
 The European mink once occupied a massive range across almost all of Europe, but due to decades of population loss, it is now only found in small pockets across its former territory.
 It is almost completely gone from Western and Central Europe.